saleweaver/python-amazon-sp-api/README.md

 ### Credential configuration

-You can set the required credentials via a config file, or with environment variables.
+You can set the required credentials via a config file, with environment variables or by passing them as a dict.
 An example config file is provided in this repository, it supports multiple accounts.
 The programm looks for a file called [credentials.yml](https://github.com/saleweaver/python-amazon-sp-api/blob/master/credentials.yml)